jfilter/Sublime-Text-Plugins-for-Frontend-Web-Development/README.md

 * [TodoReview](https://packagecontrol.io/packages/TodoReview): Scans files for `TODO`s and more.
 * [FindKeyConflicts](https://packagecontrol.io/packages/FindKeyConflicts): Key conflicts are inevitably when you use a lot of plugins.
 * [Editor Config](https://packagecontrol.io/packages/EditorConfig): Maintain consistent coding styles between different editors.
-* [Sync Settings](https://packagecontrol.io/packages/Sync%20Settings): Keep settings in sync via Github-Gist.
+* [Sync Settings](https://packagecontrol.io/packages/Sync%20Settings): Keep Sublime settings in sync via Github-Gist.
 * [SFTP](https://packagecontrol.io/packages/SFTP): Transfer files to a server via FTPS and SFTP.
 The plugin is like Sublime [Nagware](https://en.wikipedia.org/wiki/Shareware#Nagware).
 You can use it for free but get a reminder to buy a licence.